You might be surprised to learn that wrangling a couple of little monsters and working in real estate have an awful lot in common.

 They’re adept at making the most boring, wordy information easier to understand, having worked with buyers and sellers from all walks of life, and with varying English comprehension.

 As agents, they know that being in the zone for a great school can add thousands to the value of a property.

-As parents, they know the ins and outs of all the local educational institutions – which has a better sport or drama program, where do the most successful Year 12 leavers hail from, what public transport options are available – before their child is even born.
+As parents, they know the ins and outs of all the local educational institutions – which has a better sport or drama program, where the most successful Year 12 leavers hail from, and what public transport options are available – before their child is even born.